Professor – Department of Radiation Physics, The University of Texas MD Anderson Cancer Center

 Resident, Medical Physics

-B.S.–Clinical Radiation Science, Virginia Commonwealth University, VA, 2012
+B.S. – Clinical Radiation Science, Virginia Commonwealth University, Richmond, VA, 2012

 Chinmay Darne, Ph.D.

-Dr. Darne’s current research interest is in using a 3D scintillator-based system for generating proton radiographs and proton CT images.
-The proton images can be used to reduce range uncertainties for proton treatment planning and to enable image-guided proton therapy.
+Dr. Darne is currently using a 3D scintillator-based system for generating proton radiographs and proton CT images.
+The proton images can be used to reduce range uncertainties for proton treatment planning and enable image-guided proton therapy.

 He was previously involved with the development of a near infrared fluorescence (NIRF)-based optical imaging system.
 He used a frequency-domain photon migration approach to NIRF imaging allowing him to precisely detect fluorescence signatures from targets embedded within a medium.
-He engineered the optical system to be integrated into the gantry of a commercial CT scanner in order to generate a trimodal (NIRF/CT/PET) imager capable of 3D imaging of fluorescence-labeled tumors located in patients.
+He engineered the optical system to be integrated into the gantry of a commercial CT scanner in order to generate a trimodal (NIRF/CT/positron emission tomography [PET]) imager capable of 3D imaging of fluorescence-labeled tumors located in patients.

 Rajesh Panthi, Ph.D.

-M.S. — Medical Physics, Oklahoma State University, OK
+M.S. – Medical Physics, Oklahoma State University, Stillwater, OK

 Dr. Panthi earned his Ph.D. in Physics with a dissertation on the determination of the energy spectra of clinical x-ray beams using dose-depth datasets.
 He has plenty of experience with computational and experimental studies in Radiation Physics.